LeninJimenezTorres/laboratoriocpi/README.md

 # laboratoriocpi

-This is the main screen, wich contains video slider content.
+This is a web app for a laboratory clinic with the domain: www.laboratoriocpi.com

 ![](Galeria/Screenshot1.png)